 Springfield has 2 primary hospitals, St John’s Hospital and Memorial Medical Center.

 Springfield operates more than 30 different parks for public access across the entire city.

 Along Sangamon River is Carpenter Park.
-This park is situated at the north side of Springfield and is a nature preserve area.
-Due to the wide variety trees in the park, this area has become home to over 82 bird species.
+This park is situated on the north side of Springfield and is a nature preserve area.
+Due to the wide variety of trees in the park, this area has become home to over 82 bird species.